tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Champion Feat

-Once per day as a free action when you are hit by an attack that targets AC, you can take half damage from that attack instead.
+Once per full recovery as a free action when you are hit by an attack that targets AC, you can take half damage from that attack instead.

 #### Epic Feat

-Once per day as a free action, you can gain a bonus to AC equal to the _current_ escalation die until the end of the battle.
+Once per full recovery as a free action, you can gain a bonus to AC equal to the _current_ escalation die until the end of the battle.
 (The AC bonus increases or decreases as the escalation die increases or decreases.)
 This bonus can't be higher than the number of relationship points you have with warrior or leader relationship you have in your game.

 ---